mskf3000/Tutorials-and-Cheat-Sheets/NodeJS - EmberJS Related Items.md

 The JavaScript component logic would go into `app/components/gravatar-image.js` and the HTML tempting logic would go into `app/templates/components/gravatar-image.hbs`.
 Tests are test and would be set in `tests/integration/components/gravatar-image-test.js` but nothing to really worry about in there just now.

+#### Generating a routing structure in Ember CLI.

+Let’s say we want to create a routing structure for an Ember project.
+And in this case the route would be called `routing-example`.
+Just run this command:

+    ember generate route routing-example

+The output of that command would be as follows:

+	version: 1.13.12
+	installing route
+	  create app/routes/routing-example.js
+	  create app/templates/routing-example.hbs
+	updating router
+	  add route routing-example
+	installing route-test
+	  create tests/unit/routes/routing-example-test.js

+The JavaScript component logic would go into `app/routes/routing-example.js` and the HTML tempting logic would go into `app/templates/routing-example.hbs`.
+Tests are test and would be set in `tests/unit/routes/routing-example-test.js` but nothing to really worry about in there just now.

 #### Installing MD5 support.

 To enable MD5 support in EmberJS, first run this Bower command: